dcunited001/dcunited001.github.io/_graphics/2017-05-23-particles-in-2d-with-vector-calculus.md

 ### TODO:

-- add button to reset data
+- implement button to reset data
 - add sliders to allow particles to move offscreen (which won't work with gradient physics)
+  - option to sync these sliders to audio

 - balance rCoefficient with particle count
 - either this or add correction for thermal velocity
 - when thermal velocity is too high, set uniform to scale down particleAttributes values

 - add parameter presets

 - how to fix problems introduced by particles wrapping to the other side

 - replace particle-speed slider with particle-mass
 - figure out mass/energy/momentum/speed, the order of each calculation, etc

 - add UI options for rendering the field & its gradients in various ways
 - automatically scale values from rForce texture based on particle density and expected range of values
 - the rForce texture values (correctly) are not 0.0 to 1.0. they are the sum of components from particles.

 - option to display texture representing particle paths
 - write lines to another texture. use vertex transformation.
 - each particle has a color and leaves a trail representing it's path
 - when its motion is dependent on the gradient of the field

 ### Overview